-We can see the other properties of hybrid neutron star such as schwarzschild radius, average density, gravitational redshift and Buchdahl-Bondi bound in Table \ref{tab1}.
-We calculate these properties as follow.
+Now, we want to study the other properties of hybrid neutron stars such as Schwarzschild radius, average density, gravitational redshift, and Buchdahl-Bondi bound in the presence of $\Lambda $.
+We calculate these properties as follows.

-The modified schwarzschild radius in Einstein-$\Lambda $ gravity is obtained as \cite{BordbarHE}
+The modified Schwarzschild radius in Einstein-$\Lambda $ gravity is obtained as \cite{BordbarHE}

-for $\Lambda =0$, the above equation reduces to the schwarzschild radius in Einstein gravity \cite{Schwarzschild}, where $M$ is the mass of hybrid neutron star.
-The modified Schwarzschild radius depends on the maximum mass and the cosmological constant (see Table \ref{tab1}).
-The modified Schwarzschild radius reduces by increasing the cosmological constant for $ \Lambda >10^{-14}m^{-2}$, and it is constant for $\Lambda $ less than this amount.
+for $\Lambda =0$, the above equation reduces to the Schwarzschild radius in Einstein gravity \cite{Schwarzschild}. $M$ is the mass of a hybrid neutron star.
+The modified Schwarzschild radius depends on the maximum mass and cosmological constant (see Table \ref{tab1}).
+We see that the modified Schwarzschild radius decreases by increasing the cosmological constant.